Fernando-Urbano/monash-time-series-replication/README.md

 We also provide a website with the results, collaborators and summary of the paper.

 Everytime `dodo.py` is run and models are updated, the website information will have the newer information as well.
+We track in the github repository the most recent results inside `mtsr-web/src/Components/test.json`.

-To run the website in your computer, ensure that you have node installed in your computer and accessible via command prompt line.
+To run the website in your computer, ensure that you have node installed and accessible via command prompt line.

-If you are working in a Macbook, node is installable via HomeBrew:
+If you are working in a Macbook, node can be downloaded via HomeBrew:

 ```bash
 brew install node
 ```

-Alternativelly, node is downloadable in: https://nodejs.org/en/download
+Alternativelly, node also can be downloaded in: https://nodejs.org/en/download

-After, go inside the `mtsr-web` folder.
+Afterward, go inside the `mtsr-web` folder.

 Considering that your current working directory is the project main folder: